-The company listed on the ASX on the 24 May 2013 and is focused on increasing shareholder value through exploration success at its West Australian projects.
+The company listed on the ASX in May 2013 and is focused on increasing shareholder value through exploration success at its West Australian projects.

-Further details of the company's projects can be found at:
+Further details of the company's projects can be found at www. classicminerals.com.au

-www.classicminerals.com.au

 COMPETENT PERSONS STATEMENT